equinor/sdp-backup/README.md

 ## 1# Manual CSV
 ### How to
 1. Update the input file to reflect the desired backup operation.
-Default is './targets.csv'
+Default is './targets.csv'.
+ * Format: FQDN;[Alternative-DNS-name];[IP-Address];"DIR-to-backup" "Second-DIR-to-backup";[Sub-DIR-to-exclude]
 2. The script 'backup_sdp.bash' must be run as root
 3. Default input file is './targets.csv' and default destination is '/data/backup/'.
-Other values can be specified with '-f=/--file='' and '-d=/--destination='.
+Other values can be specified with '-f' and '-d'.

 ## 2# Auto-generated CSV-file
 ### How to